-2. Thesis outline
+4. Thesis outline

 In the first chapter I analyse the pre-modern approaches to technology, focusing on the Aristotelian corpus and on the Renaissance approaches to technology.
 In the beginning of the seventeenth century the philosophical view that permeated all intellectual approaches was that of Aristotle, as amended by Thomist philosophy.
 As the Ancient and the medieval approaches toward technology are shaped by Aristotle's various remarks, I expose first his conception, trying to establish the place of technology is his system, the relation between technology and nature, knowledge, human flourishing.
 An important legacy of Aristotelian conception is the ignoble social an intellectual status of technology.
-His legacy is not going to be dismissed until Bacon and Descartes but the Renaissance artisans create new artefacts and write books to promote them while the humanists bring arguments for a higher social and intellectual status of technology.
+His legacy is not going to be dismissed until Bacon and Descartes but the Renaissance thinkers begin to challenge important points of the Aristotelian approach.
+The Renaissance artisans create new artefacts and write books to promote them while the humanists bring arguments for a higher social and intellectual status of technology.
 The main technological domains involved in this change are mechanics, alchemy, mining and metallurgy, and natural magic.